-- It forces the decisions to be driven by SMART metrics (specific, measurable, attainable, relevant and time-based).
-This also helps in future releases as these measurements can be used to improve the feature and product in the feature.
+- It drives the decisions by SMART metrics (specific, measurable, attainable, relevant, and time-based).
+It helps in future releases.
+Teams use these measurements to improve the feature and product in the feature.

-- It minimizes the effect of bias when determining what feature should be worked on next as it shifts the discussion away from trying to predict the success of a specific feature to how successful we think a feature may be given the speculative scores we have assigned to it with varying levels of confidence.
+- It minimizes the effect of bias while deciding about a particular feature.
+It shifts the discussion from trying to predict the success of a specific feature to how successful we think a feature may be.
+Speculative scores do it we assign to it with varying confidence levels.

 Cons of Rice:

-- RICE scores may have various dependencies on other features making it difficult to use them as an absolute metric of “what to build next.”
-As a result, it is better to think of these rankings as a useful exercise more than anything else.
+- RICE scores may vary depending on other features making it difficult to use them as an absolute metric of “what to build next.”
+As a result, it is better to consider these rankings as a helpful exercise more than anything else.

-- The evaluations in RICE will never be fully accurate.
-All it does is score various features based on the confidence level the various teams have on their estimations.
+- The evaluations in RICE will never be wholly accurate.
+It scores various features based on the multiple teams’ confidence levels in their estimations.

 2. Moscow Method: Key Components

-The MoSCow Method is an acronym for 4 categories: Must have, Should have, Could have, and Won’t have.
+The MoSCoW Method is an acronym for four categories: Must have, Should have, Could have, and Won’t have.

-These are key features that are pivotal to the product and must be present in order for it to function at all.
+These are vital features that are pivotal to the product and must be present to function.

-If you were building a minimum viable product it would be comprised of “Must have” features.
+If you were building a minimum viable product, it should comprise “Must have” features.

-These features are by far the most time-sensitive and the product cannot be launched without them.
+These features are the most time-sensitive, and companies cannot launch a product without them.

-These are features that would be beneficial to the product if implemented, but are not the highest priority.
+If implemented, these features would benefit the product but are not the highest priority.

-These features are sometimes taken care of in later sprints if they could not be implemented initially.
+These features are sometimes avoided in later sprints if teams do not implement them earlier.

-These features are not essential nor particularly important to the product, but would be nice for the customer.
+These features are not essential nor particularly important to the product, but they would be excellent for the customer.

-Typically these features are implemented only if the extra time and resources are available to do so.
+Typically these features are implemented only if the extra time and resources are available.
 Usually, these are relatively small features as a result.

-These features are the lowest priority and will not be implemented.
+These features are the lowest priority, and companies do not implement them.

-Often these features do not align with the interests of the stakeholders and are not worth the time or effort required to implement them.
+Often these features do not align with the stakeholders’ interests and are not worth the time or effort required to implement them.